2019 WBSC Premier12: Controversies

-The super-round game between South Korea and the United States played on November 11, which South Korea won 5–1, became a topic of debate due to an alleged misjudgment by an umpire, Tetsuya Shibata, against South Korea in the third inning.
-Baserunner Kim Ha-seong slid back to home plate before catcher Eric Kratz in the eyes of some was able to tag him out, but Tetsuya ruled it as an out instead.
-Team Korea's coach, Kim Kyung-moon immediately requested a VAR check, but was refused.
-Slowed-down television footage was available online, and some criticized the call claiming it was wrong and that South Korea lost a run due to the call.
-The Korea Baseball Organization held a meeting after the match with the tournament's technical directors and filed an appeal, additionally stating that Kratz physically obstructed Kim's path to home plate in violation of WBSC playing regulations.
-WBSC responded by saying that they respected Team Korea's perspective and would seek to make improvements in the future.
-The Japanese media initially kept this incident quiet on the news, and many ridiculed the controversy in Japan.
+In the Super Round game between South Korea and the United States on November 11, which South Korea won 5–1, a potential blown call by umpire Tetsuya Shibata against South Korea became a topic of debate.
+In the third inning, baserunner Kim Ha-seong slid back to home plate as catcher Eric Kratz attempted to tag him out.
+Tetsuya ruled Kim out.
+Team Korea's coach, Kim Kyung-moon immediately requested a VAR check but was refused.
+After reviewing slow motion replays online, some criticized the call, claiming it was wrong and that South Korea lost a run.
+The Korea Baseball Organization met after the game with the tournament's technical directors and filed an appeal, additionally stating that Kratz physically obstructed Kim's path to home plate, in violation of WBSC playing regulations.
+WBSC responded by saying that it respected Team Korea's perspective and would seek to make improvements in the future.
+Korean media reports claimed that the Japanese media kept this incident quiet and many ridiculed the controversy in Japan, due to anti-Korean sentiment in the country.